mimiframework/Mimi.jl/docs/src/howto/howto_9.md

 ```julia
 update_params!(m::Model, parameters::Dict)
 ```
-For each (k, v) pair in the provided `parameters` dictionary, `update_param!` is called to update the model parameter identified by the key to value v.
+For each (k, v) pair in the provided `parameters` dictionary, [`update_params!`](@ref) is called to update the model parameter identified by the key to value v.
 For updating unshared parameters, each key k must be a Tuple matching the name of a component in `m` and the name of an parameter in that component.
 For updating shared parameters, each key k must be a symbol or convert to a symbol  matching the name of a shared model parameter that already exists in the model.

 For example, given a model `m` with a shared model parameter `shared_param` connected to several component parameters, and two unshared model parameters `p1` and `p2` in a component `A`:
 ```julia